 There are certain interests which are common to all disputes.
 A settlement, especially if achieved early in the process, presents the benefit of a more expeditious and less costly resolution, reduced imposition on the parties' time and, significantly, the preservation of control over the outcome.
 Additional interests can vary tremendously.
 While occasionally it is a continuing business relationship, an area of mutual interest that is easy to develop, many cases do not have such a motivator for settlement.
 However, a myriad other concerns can be crucial to the settlement posture.
-For example, there are other similar disputes on the horizon which could be impacted and must be considered, one party is in the midst of trying to sell the company and must resolve the dispute in order to complete the sale, there are reputational risks to continuing with the dispute, the respondent is in troubled financial circumstances and simply cannot pay, the claimant has an interest in a speedy cash recovery to invest in a new product, the central witness is no longer employed by the company and may not be a friendly witness, there is an interest in resolving the dispute within the existing fiscal cycle or the next fiscal cycle, there is a reluctance to call necessary third party witnesses, the business relationship between the parties is absolutely crucial to one of the parties.
+For example, there are other similar disputes on the horizon which could be impacted and must be considered; one party is in the midst of trying to sell the company and must resolve the dispute in order to complete the sale; there are reputational risks to continuing with the dispute; the respondent is in troubled financial circumstances and simply cannot pay; the claimant has an interest in a speedy cash recovery to invest in a new product; the central witness is no longer employed by the company and may not be a friendly witness; there is an interest in resolving the dispute within the existing fiscal cycle or the next fiscal cycle; there is a reluctance to call necessary third party witnesses; the business relationship between the parties is absolutely crucial to one of the parties.
 The interests that may surface are as infinite as the circumstances of the cases.

 However, rarely do those interests relate directly to an evaluation of the merits of the case.
-While they are of great significance in helping the parties assess the benefits of a settlement, they are generally not relevant to any decision on the merits to be made by the arbitrator if the mediation fails.
-Thus the interests expressed to the neutral on an ex parte basis are generally not material to the merits of the dispute.
+While they are of great significance in helping the parties assess the benefits of a settlement, if the mediation fails, they are generally not relevant to any decision to be made by the arbitrator on the merits.
+Thus, the interests expressed to the neutral on an ex parte basis are generally not material to the merits of the dispute.

-Given the conclusion that it is rare for anything to be disclosed that bears directly on the merits of the dispute that is not shared with all parties even where ex parte communications are allowed, it would seem that rather than barring such communications in all cases because of the risk that it might be a problem in a few, a better solution would be to allow the parties to design their own process in the med-arb agreement.
+Given this conclusion - that it is rare for anything to be disclosed that bears directly on the merits of the dispute that is not shared with all parties, even where ex parte communications are allowed - it would seem that rather than barring such communications in all cases because of the risk that it might be a problem in a few, a better solution would be to allow the parties to design their own process in the med-arb agreement.

 The parties can follow the Hong Kong model in which the arbitrator can mediate but if the case does not settle in mediation the arbitrator "must disclose to all other parties as much of that information as the arbitrator considers is material to the arbitral proceedings."
-Or the parties can adopt the Chinese model which prohibits the use in the arbitration of any opinion, view or statement from the mediation.
+Or the parties can adopt the Chinese model, which prohibits the use in the arbitration of any opinion, view or statement from the mediation.
 If the parties want to maintain even more control, the med-arb agreement can provide that any party can choose to opt out of the med-arb commitment and require the appointment of another neutral to serve as the arbitrator if the mediation fails.
+12

-&lt;sup>10 Hong Kong Arbitration Ordinance (Cap 609) Section 33 (2011).
+10 Hong Kong Arbitration Ordinance, (2011) Cap 609, § 69.
+(H.K.).

-&lt;sup>11 CIETAC Arbitration Rues Article 45(9) (2012).
-See also, Gabrielle Kaufmann-Kohler and Fan Kun, Integrating Mediation into Arbitration: Why it works in China, Journal of International Arbitration 25(4) 479 at 490 (2008).
+11 CIETAC Arbitration Rules, art.
+45(9) (May 2012), available at http://cn.cietac.org/rules/rules.pdf; see also Gabrielle Kaufmann-Kohler & Fan Kun, Integrating Mediation into Arbitration: Why it works in China, 25(4) J. INT'L Arb.
+479, 490 (2008).